-Flying time from the UK is approximately 8 hrs 45 minutes.
+Flying time from the UK is approximately 9 hrs and all flights are non-stop.

-Virgin Atlantic Departures from Gatwick 5 times a week in high season and twice a week in low season.
+Virgin Atlantic Departures from Gatwick 5 times a week in high season and 4 times a week in low season.

 Note: All our inclusive holiday prices are based on British Airways World Traveller or Virgin Atlantic Economy flights.
 Helicopter transfers can be arranged on request - please contact us for details.

 English, but a French Creole is widely spoken.